Polycom results beat Street, job cuts planned

-Polycom Inc PLCM.O reported better-than-expected quarterly results due to higher sales of its handsets and desktop video-conferencing devices, and said it would cut 6 percent of its workforce.
+Jan 22 Polycom Inc reported better-than-expected quarterly results due to higher sales of its desktop video-conferencing devices, and said it would cut 6 percent of its workforce.

 Polycom's shares rose 5 percent after the bell.